PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Last week we talked about how computers represent data and instructions using only two symbols 0 and 1, representing the *millions and millions of dollars*...
 I mean switches, in the computers memory.
 0 represents off, and 1 represents on.

-The programming language we used, called Python, was an interpreted language meaning it is a program file, that reads in our text based "code" (*string* of Unicode characters), and then figures out how to translate that code on your processor as 0 and 1 instructions.
+The programming language we used, called Python, was an interpreted language meaning it is a program file, that reads in our text based "code" (*string* of Unicode characters), and then figures out how to translate that code onto your processor as 0 and 1 instructions.

-We are now going to learn a new language called C. This language is a *compiled* language.
-It is written as text that gets converted to binary instructions by a programm called a *compiler*.
+We are now going to learn a new language called C. This language is a *compiled* language (wheas Python was *interpreted*).

+This just means it is written as text that is converted to binary instructions by a program called a *compiler*.

 Remember how functions work in Python?